Tosin5S/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles displays current directory contents in a long format

 4-listmorefiles displays current directory contents, including hidden files (starting with .),also using the long format.

+5-listfilesdigitonly displays current directory contents, long format with user and group IDs displayed numerically and hidden files (starting with .)